lomboto05-commits/contentsquare-website-analytics/README.md

 The analysis focuses on user engagement, page performance, navigation behaviour, and the conversion funnel from the Homepage through to the Cart.

+The purpose of the project is to demonstrate the practical use of Contentsquare for website journey analysis, funnel analysis and UX-focused insights.

 ## Objectives

 - Analyse user sessions and engagement